compiz-reloaded/compicc/README.md

 ### Usage
 Use ccsm to switch the plugin on.
 Its named Colour Management, but might be translated according to your locale settings.
+It is located under the workspace category.

 Advanced settiging can be activated by setting a root window Atom called \_ICC\_COLOR\_DISPLAY\_ADVANCED to "1".
 Setting to "0" will nethertheless update the colour transformations in